coreinfrastructure/best-practices-badge/doc/background.md

-# Background on Best Practices Criteria for Open Source Software (OSS)
+# Background on Best Practices Criteria for Free/Libre and Open Source Software (OSS)

 This document gives background on the
-Best Practices Criteria for Open Source Software (OSS).
+Best Practices Criteria for
+Free/Libre and Open Source Software (FLOSS).
-This includes potential sources of criteria and identifying processes used by existing OSS project.
+This includes potential sources of criteria and identifying processes used by existing FLOSS projects.
 See [criteria](./criteria.md) for the current version of the criteria.
 See [implementation](./implementation.md)
 about the implementation of the BadgeApp web application that helps projects determine (and demonstrate) that they meet these criteria.

+Older materials here used the shorter term
+"open source software (OSS)".
+More recently we've switched to
+Free/Libre and Open Source Software (FLOSS) to try to be more inclusive, though some materials may not have been switched.
+We refer to other documents, which use a variety of names including OSS, FLOSS, Free and Open Source Software (FOSS), Free software, libre software, and Free/libre software.

 There is no time or need to record *everything* that is related in this document.